List of Raruto characters

 This is a list of characters in the Spanish webcomic Raruto.
-They are parodies of Naruto characters, and many of their names have double meanings in Spanish and/or are references to other anime and manga series.
+The characters are parodies of Naruto characters, and many of their names have double meanings in Spanish and/or are references to other anime and manga series.
 In Raruto the family names of characters go before their given names, reflecting the ordering of Japanese personal names as expressed in the Japanese language.